enasequence/read_docs/faq/runs.rst

     <phred qualities, ASCII encoded starting with '!'
 (33)>

-If your file does not match this format, it may be incorrectly formatted, or may have become corrupted in the upload process.
+If your file does not match this format it may have started incorrectly formatted, or may have become corrupted in the upload process.

 The Solution